 - remember that YOU are the customer: though our USA health care system forces doctors to practice at break-neck speed, you can firmly help them focus on the MAIN feature of your complaint.

 - exact information makes the difference: Get your story straight & with specifics...it is your time, money, and life...don't waste it!
 Whatever your complaint, doctors must mentally sift between hundreds of possible common causes (much less the 10s of thousands of rare causes which affect possibly 25 million Americans).
 Exactly when, where, how often, how long it lasts, how bad it is, what was your temperature, etc. are details that you can add onto a cell phone calendar or notepad or track on some other type of calendar (or in a set of paper notes or notebook).
 Be prepared with specific information for an expeditious and best outcome.
+You might even consider an instantly portable, quickly viewable (in true emergency) typed health summary on one page kept in your wallet or pocket book, to include "ICE" [in case of emergency] contacts.

 - insurance: as diplomatically & firmly as possible, (1) try to persuade the medical care provider office to agree to accept your insurance and (2) convince your insurance company as hard as you can to accept this provider, at least as an out-of-network provider.
 If successful, you may save youself big money!